MatzoMT/cs1302-arcade/README.md

 as the functional requirements are met and the game mechanics are easily recognizable, you are free to make each game look and feel however you want (please keep it appropriate).
-The general functional requirements for each group are provided later in this document
+The general functional requirements for each group are provided later in this document.

 Part of software development is being given a goal but not necessarily being given instruction on all of the details needed to accomplish that goal.
-For example, even though working with things like keyoard and mouse-related events haven't been explicitly covered in class, you are going to need to lookup how to do these things in order to complete this project.
+For example, even though working with things like keyboard and mouse-related events haven't been explicitly covered in class, you are going to need to lookup how to do these things in order to complete this project.
 Starter code and a generously helpful [FAQ](#appendix---faq) are provided.